-The Maine CDC's Tuberculosis Control Program provides oversight, tracking, technical assistance and support for health care providers and communities.
-It follows U.S. CDC standards for prevention, treatment and control, up to and including using the Maine CDC's authority to power to require isolation of patients.
+The Maine CDC's Tuberculosis Control Program provides oversight tracking, technical assistance and support for health care providers and communities.
+It follows U.S. CDC standards for prevention, treatment and control which includes the Maine CDC's authority to require isolation of patients.